External Data Components

 Data source

-The external data component needs to get its data from a data source other than Tweakwise.
+The External Data Component needs to get its data from a data source other than Tweakwise.
 This is done by sending an HTTP request to an external endpoint/API.

 It is then up to the external system to determine the relevant products and send them back to Tweakwise in JSON format.
-Both GET and POST are supported request methods for making this call to the external system.
+Both GET

 Context